What's in a serve?

-Use this table to make sure you offer enough food from each core food group to meet the nutrition needs of 1–5 year old children in care.
+Use the tables in this resource to make sure you offer enough food from each core food group to meet the nutrition needs of 1–5 year old children in care.

 A 'children’s serve' refers to the portion of food from each food group that is appropriate for 1-5 year old children.